-You always want to go with Administration, preferably a General Administrator position as your first hire.
-If you are not able to outsource specific duties or tasks, you are better off hiring a full time Administrator to take care of all your business, REO and retail tasks.
+Your first hire should be in Administration, preferably a General Administrator position.
+If you are not able to outsource specific duties or tasks, you are better off hiring a full-time Administrator to take care of all your business, REO, and retail tasks.

-You want this Team Member to be energetic and professional.
-They will have multiple jobs and should have experience in handling a range of administrative and executive tasks.
-They will have to be comfortable working independently, with little to no supervision.
+You want this hire to be energetic and professional.
+He/she will have multiple jobs and should have experience in handling a range of administrative and executive tasks.
+He/she will have to be comfortable working independently, with little to no supervision.

 Tracking & KPIs

-Communication is going to be your best tool in creating Team motivation and accountability.
-Inspect what you expect by setting clear expectations with your Team.
+Communication is going to be your best tool in creating motivation and accountability.
+Inspect what you expect by setting clear expectations with your team.
 Giving them complete and comprehensive job descriptions will help them understand what is expected of them.

-Using Key Performance Indicators (KPIs) to track tasks and objectives will help you and your Team know their areas of improvement.
-They can also help you understand whether they are completing their work.
+Using Key Performance Indicators (KPIs) to track tasks and objectives will help you and your team identify areas for improvement.
+KPIs can also help you as the team leader understand whether team members are completing their work.